2019 The Routledge Encyclopedia of Philosophy Online (edited by Tim Crane), Routledge: London

 1 Extended cognition

 Humans love their devices.
 Smartphones, tablets, computers, paper notebooks, calendars, and to-do lists play a pervasive role in our lives.
 These pieces of technology cause us to think and to behave in certain ways, and we in turn modify them to influence our future thought and behaviour.
 Often we don’t appreciate how much we rely on them until they’re gone.
 Empirical work in psychology suggests that this dependence runs very deep.
 Even during relatively undemanding tasks – e.g. copying a simple coloured pattern made of puzzle pieces – we off-load information processing onto the environment to reduce work for our brains (Ballard et al. 1997).
-Once one recognises this, one sees it everywhere: a bartender lines up cocktail glasses of different shapes to remember a complex order; a mathematician uses pencil and paper to guide her steps in a calculation; a child uses her fingers to count off the days until her next birthday.
+Once one recognises this, one sees it everywhere: a bartender lines up cocktail glasses of different shapes to remember a complex order; a mathematician uses pencil and paper to guide their steps in a calculation; a child uses their fingers to count off the days until their next birthday.
 These observations reveal that intelligent, adaptive human thought and behaviour need not always be produced by the brain alone.
-It often involves a two-way cooperative interaction between the brain, body, and world (Dennett 1996; Hutchins 1995; Simon 1969).
+It often involves a two-way interaction between the brain, body, and world (Dennett 1996; Hutchins 1995; Simon 1969).

 The hypothesis of extended cognition (HEC) goes beyond this relatively uncontroversial observation in a controversial way.
-Environmental processes don’t merely interact with our brain processes to produce thought and behaviour.
+Environmental processes don’t merely interact with our brain to produce thought and behaviour.
 Those environmental processes have as much claim to be mental or cognitive as their brain-based collaborators.
 Human cognition literally extends into smartphones, tablets, notebooks, to-do lists, and cocktail glasses.

 - Some actual human cognitive states/processes extend outside our brains to include, as parts, states/processes in the environment.